aslitavasli/MyMelody/README.md

 ## Important Parts:

+### Note: The process of storage is as follows:
+- for each word: (audio pronounciations with different pitches (stored in AWS S3 audio bank), spellings, sentence pitch): all stored in a MongoDB dictionary (independent of 'level' creation: if a word is entered, it becomes created in the word dictionary even if it isn't saved in a level (so that a word is 'created' only once for faster performance)
+- for a sentence: (info on each word is stored in a level schema) (if a level is created)
+- for a category (category schema, with a list of references to each level that is stored in the category)

 ### Amazon S3 Bucket:
 Acts as an audio bank for each word that is entered.
 Each word folder has pronounciations of each syllables (both high and low versions).